-Jacob Kwasi Amengor is a young water professional, who hails from Volta Region of Ghana.
-He earned a Bachelor of Science Degree in Water and Sanitation from the University of Cape Coast in 2014, and currently, he is pursuing a Master of Science Degree in Environmental Engineering.
-Jacob is a RECIRCULATE Ambassador with Lancaster Environment Centre, and a member of the International Water Association, a member of the Young Water Professionals Global Coordination sub-committee, a member of the Water Supply and Collaborative Council and a World Economic Forum Global Shaper.
+Jacob Kwasi Amengor is a young water professional from Ghana, with over 8 years’ experience in WASH.
+He earned a Bachelor of Science Degree in Water and Sanitation from the University of Cape Coast in 2014, and currently, pursuing a Master of Science Degree in Civil Engineering at the University of Calgary, Canada.
+He is a RECIRCULATE Ambassador with Lancaster Environment Centre, a Member of the International Water Association, and the Secretary to the Young Water Professionals Steering Committee.

-Jacob served as the first General Secretary of the Water and Sanitation Students’ Association of Ghana.
-He has also been instrumental in forming the IWA Young Water Professional Chapter in Ghana and voluntarily serves as its Co-Chair.
-Jacob volunteers as a content creator for Siro 360 (media website), where he writes articles on environmental sustainability.
+He likes to write articles on environmental sustainability with a special focus on WASH issues.
 He loves to mentor, inspire and motivate young people to find solutions to challenges existing in the water sector because he believes that the successful realization of the Sustainable Development Goals depends on the abilities of young people.

 Jacob is the Winner of the 2018 IWA Young Water Professionals Award.